kellerben/dudle/README.md

     (You need an absolute path here!)
 11. Try to open http://$YOUR_SERVER/check.cgi to check if your config seems to work.
+12. You may want to install a cronjob to cleanup dudle polls.
+    See dudle_cleanup for an example.

 # Docker image
 There are two docker image available